Deployment and Maintenance / Standalone Deployment

 |

-After installation, on the first run interface, click "Show More Configuration" to modify the MySQL and Redis configurations.
+After installation, on the first run interface, click "Show More Configuration" and modify the MySQL and Redis configurations.

 For MySQL and Redis configuration requirements, please refer to Deployment and Maintenance / System Requirements